 MCC provides each student with a college email address.
 Your MCC email address will be used for all official electronic communication between you and MCC.
 Make sure to check your MCC email account regularly.
 All students are required to use their MCC email address when registering for classes.
-Student can access their MCC email on a computer or their mobile devices.
+Students can access their MCC email on a computer or their mobile devices.
 Students can also download a free version of O365 Microsoft Office thru their MCC Email account.
-For more information, visit https://www.mccnh.edu/accounts/email.